mymusise/gpt2-quickly/README.md

     </a>
 </p>

 This project is base on 🤗 transformer.
-This tutorial show how to train your own GPT2 model in a few code with Tensorflow 2.
+This tutorial show you how to train your own language(such as chinese or Japanese) GPT2 model in a few code with Tensorflow 2.

 You can try this project in [colab](https://colab.research.google.com/github/mymusise/gpt2-quickly/blob/main/examples/gpt2_quickly.ipynb) right now.